siddh34/Notes/Third Year Sem 2/AMD/Unit 2.md

             E. Test-driven development (TDD): This is a practice where developers write automated tests before writing code, and then write code to pass those tests.
 TDD ensures high code quality and prevents defects

-            D. Refactoring: This is a practice where developers improve the structure of existing code without changing its behavior.
+            F. Refactoring: This is a practice where developers improve the structure of existing code without changing its behavior.
 Refactoring eliminates duplication, reduces complexity, and enhances readability of code

-            E. Pair programming: This is a practice where two developers work together on one computer, one writing code while the other reviewing it.
+            G. Pair programming: This is a practice where two developers work together on one computer, one writing code while the other reviewing it.
 Pair programming increases productivity, quality, and knowledge sharing among developers

-            F. Collective ownership: This is a practice where every developer can modify any part of the code base without asking for permission or approval.
+            H. Collective ownership: This is a practice where every developer can modify any part of the code base without asking for permission or approval.
 Collective ownership encourages collaboration, responsibility, and accountability among developers

-            G. Continuous integration: This is a practice where developers integrate their code changes into a shared repository several times a day, and run automated tests to ensure that the system works as expected.
+            I. Continuous integration: This is a practice where developers integrate their code changes into a shared repository several times a day, and run automated tests to ensure that the system works as expected.
 Continuous integration detects integration errors early, reduces rework, and speeds up delivery time

-            H. Coding standards: This is a practice where developers follow consistent rules for formatting, naming, commenting, and documenting their code.
+            J. Coding standards: This is a practice where developers follow consistent rules for formatting, naming, commenting, and documenting their code.
 Coding standards improve readability, maintainability, and communication among developers

-            I. Customer feedback: This is a practice where customers provide frequent feedback on working software delivered by the team at regular intervals.
+            K. Customer feedback: This is a practice where customers provide frequent feedback on working software delivered by the team at regular intervals.
 Customer feedback helps validate requirements, adjust priorities, and improve quality of software products.